 Creating additional worry isn’t going to help your focus.
 If you can’t focus in the first place, this will only worsen it.
 So, if you do love to read the news, then reward yourself with a break once you’ve completed the task at hand.

-Many times during the day our minds are lost in thought making in our ability to focus even harder.
-Meditation helps you reduce the continuous “what might have been” or “what will happen” thoughts.
+Many times during the day, our minds are lost in thought, causing even more focus problems.
+Meditation helps you reduce the continuous “what might have been” or “what will happen” thoughts and extends your attention span while improving your overall mental health.

 With regular practice, it can improve your concentration levels and reduce stress and anxiety, allowing you to focus for longer.

-13. Listen to Music That Match Your Mood and Work
+13. Listen to Music That Matches Your Mood and Work

-Music can have a positive effect on your concentration levels if you find the right type of music to listen to.
+Music can have a positive effect on your concentration levels if you find the right type of music to listen to when you can’t focus.

 Pre-prepare some playlists that you can access when you need them to match your mood and work type.